karunakarrao/DevOps/git/Git.md

     $ git push origin master 	--> you failed to push your changes to remote repo, then you pull new changes
     $ git pull origin master 	--> then you merge both changees locally and commit the changes and push the changes.

-rebase:
+rebase: (DANGER) - Golden Rule
 ------------------------------------------
 Rebasing with `git rebase` allows for integrating changes from one branch onto another, maintaining a clean commit history, avoiding merge commits, resolving conflicts efficiently, and syncing forked repositories.
+(Golden rule of rebase, never use it on public branches.
+You should  never rebase master onto  a feature branch.)

 usecase-1: updating the new commit  histroy with feature branch, to make sure its up-to date.